 Group Practice - Heart of Perfect Wisdom Zendo (HPWZ) - Tuesday and Thursday evenings

-Sittings occur daily at HPWZ in the lovely Audubon neighborhood minutes from University of Louisville.
+Sittings occur daily at HPWZ in the Audubon neighborhood minutes from University of Louisville.
 On Tuesday and Thursday evenings, sangha may join, too.
-Those who have completed the Introduction to Zen Meditation workshop or equivalent are welcome to attend.
+Those who have completed the Introduction to Zen Meditation or equivalent are welcome.

+HPWZ is a private, occupied home in a residential area.
+Out of consideration for our residents and neighbors, please follow these guidelines in addition to the usual forms and customs.
 Contact the Center for directions.

-HPWZ is an occupied home in a residential area.
-Out of consideration for our residents and neighbors, please follow these guidelines in addition to the usual LZC forms and customs.
-Group practice usually follows the schedule shown below EXCEPT on:

-6:30 - 7:50 p.m. – Formal Sitting
+6:30 pm – Formal Sitting

-7:50 - 8:15 p.m. – Tea (optional)
+8:00 - 8:20 pm – Tea (optional)

 When group practice ends, all are invited to tea.
 Because sittings are done in silence with the eyes lowered, tea time is a chance to ask questions, socialize, and participate in informal discussions.
 Our aim is to exit the building by 8:30.